Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/p/pbzip2/README.md

 -   [pbzip2 home page](http://compression.great-site.net/pbzip2/)

-The code has not been maintained since 2015.
+The code has not been unmaintained since 2015.

 ## EasyBuild